K-10 (Kansas highway)

+State highway in Kansas, U.S.

 K-10 is a 36.611 mi state highway in the U.S. state of Kansas.
 It was originally designated in 1929.
 It is mostly a controlled-access freeway, linking Lawrence to Lenexa.
 It provides an important toll-free alternate route to Interstate 70 (the Kansas Turnpike).
 Several scenes for the TV-movie The Day After were filmed on the highway at De Soto in 1982 portraying a mass exodus evacuating the Kansas City area on I-70.
-This originally 2 lane highway is under construction to be converted to a 4 lane.
+This originally 2 lane highway has been converted to a 4 lane divided highway.